LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

   - ``b2news_facdrift_target``  -     type: ``real``    default: ``0.0``

-    Ramping parameters for facdrift, which multiplies the diamagnetic terms.
+    Ramping parameters for facdrift, which multiplies the diamagnetic terms as well as the ion inertia current.
 The code is started on the first time step with facdrift=facdrift\_start.
 If facdrift\_target.ne.facdrift\_start, then, on each time step, facdrift is multiplied by facdrift\_inc.
 If the code does not converge on the timestep, facdrift is decreased by facdrift\_dec.
 A facdrift profile is also possible, see Numerics section for details.
+    The ion-neutral friction current requires either facdrift or fac\_ExB to be turned on as well.

 .. index::
    single: b2news_facdrift*; b2news_facdrift_dec